 - 1. Many financial ratios are only useful from a certain point in time onwards.
 The Breakeven Point is one of them.
 What does it mean? - 2.
 From which year onwards is the Breakeven Point a useful indicator?
 Why not earlier? - 3.
 What generation reduction would be acceptable in 2029 in order to still cover all costs? - 4.
 Mention another indicator that is also useful in the years before the plant goes into operation and explain it in a few words. - 5.
 Explain the Debt Service Coverage (Ratio) DSCR. - 6.
 Lenders said they would not accept a minimum Debt Service Coverage Ratio (DSCR) below 1.35 in any year after the construction.
-Assuming the term of the Export Credit were negotiable, how many years would it need to be to provide this minimum DSCR?
-How does this align with the OECD Arrangement?
-What would be alternatives to increase the DSCR?
+Is this condition fulfilled?
+How would the DSCR decrease?

-Shareholders' Return
+Shareholder's Return